lzw108/EmoLLMs/README.md

 [The EmoLLMs Paper](https://arxiv.org/abs/2401.08508)

 ## News
+📢 *May.
+16, 2024* Our EmoLLMs paper has been accepted by KDD 2024!

 📢 *Jan.
 31, 2024* We release the training code of EmoLLMs models and some data examples!
 More datasets will be released soon.